cloud-ark/kubeplus/docs/kubeplus-components.rst

 ResourceComposition definition consists of the following:

 - Details of the new API that you want to create (group, version, kind, plural).
 Currently a unique kind name is required across all the resources present in the cluster.
+Also, the new API should be registered under the group ``platformapi.kubeplus`` and version ``v1alpha1``.
 - A publicly accessible Helm chart URL.
 - A friendly chart name.
 - ResourcePolicy section (defined under `respolicy`)